killop/anything_about_game/README.md

 * [Unity-ECS-Job-System-SPH](https://github.com/leonardo-montes/Unity-ECS-Job-System-SPH) Implementation of the SPH Algorithm (fluid simulation) in Unity, comparing singlethread and ECS/Job System performances.
 * [Latios-Framework](https://github.com/Dreaming381/Latios-Framework) The packages contained in this repository are packages built upon Unity DOTS which I use for my own personal hobbyist game development
 * [Tdbe-2023-URP-DOTS-ECS-Graphics-Physics](https://github.com/tdbe/Tdbe-2023-URP-DOTS-ECS-Graphics-Physics)
+* [NativeMessenger](https://github.com/bustedbunny/NativeMessenger) This is system-wide native messenger for Unity Entities.
+It provides an efficient way to trigger systems on demand without involving entities data or any structural changes.
 * [tertle](https://gitlab.com/tertle)
 * [ReactiveDots](https://github.com/PanMadzior/ReactiveDots) Reactive systems and other utilities for Unity DOTS.
 * [DOTS-Stackray](https://github.com/GilbertoGojira/DOTS-Stackray)